 Can I get a sample?

-Yes, please let us know what you are looking for by completing our Request for Information Form.
+Yes, please let us know what you are looking for by completing our Contact Us Form.

 What kind of metal should I use for my shield/encoder/etc?